- Be at the site on time and with all your bridge parts, pieces, tools,

 to get it in the box, but if it doesn't fit EASILY into the box a

 penalty is imposed.
 It would be wise to allow a little "wiggle room".

-A tool must not weigh more than 20 pounds.
-A
+A tool must not weigh more than 15 pounds.

 Read this section carefully!
 There are a number